-A 21-year-old Detroit man was arraigned Thursday on charges that he broke into a house and led police on a high-speed chase that reached 130 mph before he was arrested.
+A 21-year-old Detroit man who led St. Clair Shores police on a high-speed chase that reached 130 mph was arraigned Thursday in .

 Police allege Jaime Salinas was one of three men who were seen April 10 breaking into a home in the 29300 block of Rosebriar and stole two jewelry boxes filled with items valued at more than $20,000, according to St. Clair Shores police Detective Margaret Eidt.